Skip to main content

 Mammalian hair cells located in the inner ear are sensory cells that detect sound, gravity, and acceleration.
 Progressive loss of the hair cells is one of the main causes of deafness.
 Hearing loss is widespread and mostly irreversible as the mammalian cochlea is unable to regenerate hair cells that are lost, unlike amphibians and birds.

 Mammalian auditory research is complicated by the fact that the very small numbers of auditory sensory epithelial cells do not proliferate postnatally or in vitro, which makes them experimentally inaccessible.
-Thus, Matthew and his colleagues developed a number of in vitro models for the differentiation of sensory hair cells and sensory nerves.
+Thus, Prof. Holley and his colleagues developed a number of in vitro models for the differentiation of sensory hair cells and sensory nerves.

 The established inner ear cell lines are derived from known cell populations during specific times of mouse inner ear development.
 They have been shown to correlate with gene expression profiles of the location from which they were derived.
 The lines are also conditionally immortal and can be grown under proliferating or differentiating conditions.